Section VIII: Chapter 2

 - Atmosphere-supplying respirators (those devices that provide clean breathing air from an uncontaminated source).

-- Air Purifying Respirators are grouped into three general types: particulate removing, vapor and gas removing, and combination.
+Are grouped into three general types: particulate removing, vapor and gas removing, and combination.
 Elements that remove particulates are called filters, while vapor and gas removing elements are called either chemical cartridges or canisters.
 Filters and canisters/cartridges are the functional portion of air-purifying respirators, and they can generally be removed and replaced once their effective life has expired.
 The exception would be filtering facepiece respirators (commonly referred to as "disposable respirators," "dust masks," or "single-use respirators"), which cannot be cleaned, disinfected, or resupplied with an unused filter after use.

 - Particulate-removing respirators are designed to reduce inhaled concentrations of nuisance dusts, fumes, mists, toxic dusts, radon daughters, asbestos-containing dusts or fibers, or any combination of these substances, by filtering most of the contaminants from the inhaled air before they enter the breathing zone of the worker.
 They may have single-use or replaceable filters.
 These respirators may be non-powered or powered air-purifying.
 A powered air-purifying respirator (PAPR) uses a blower to force the ambient atmosphere through air purifying elements to the inlet covering.